 Wait.
-Does This Mean I Can’t Trust Science Now?
+Does This Mean I Can’t Trust Any Science Publication Now?

 It’s not inherently bad for publishing houses to acquire other publishing houses.
 While these journals make up half the market, they are by no means the only games in town.
 And, at least in theory, the invisible hand of the market should still hold sway.
 If these journals become compromised in some way, maybe due to publisher interference/political agenda, theoretically they should face resistance like a loss in readership, reduction of prestige, less academic clout, etc. Theoretically, the market would correct itself.

 And despite the numbers, The Big Five don’t apply control over publishing equally.
 Some disciplines are more independent than others.
 For example, biomedical research, physics, and arts and humanities have all managed to stay virtually free of the monolithic academic publishing houses.
-On the flip side, more than two-thirds articles published in the areas of chemistry, psychology and social sciences were put out by the Big 5.
+On the flip side, more than two-thirds articles published in the areas of chemistry, psychology and social sciences come out from the Big 5.